Text by Ian Jackson, Illustrations by Ann Arnold

 Ann Arnold has illustrated five books for children: Alice Waters’s Fanny at Chez Panisse (HarperCollins, 1992) and the recent sequel, Fanny in France (Viking, 2016), Sara London’s Firehorse Max (HarperCollins, 1997), and two books of her own: The Adventurous Chef: Alexis Soyer (Farrar Straus Giroux, 2002) and Sea Cows, Shamans and Scurvy: Alaska’s First Naturalist: Georg Wilhelm Steller (Farrar Straus Giroux, 2008).
 Her illustrated edition of a little-known poem of thanks for hospitality by A.E.
 Housman, published under the title of the refrain, The Fowls are Fed is available here in the Shop.

-Ian Jackson is one of the very few erudite humorists alive today.
-He has published a volume of Valentines with Footnotes, accounts of the distinctive language of the romance philologist Yakov Malkiel (Teach Yourself Malkielese, 2006) and the physicist John David Jackson (Mathein Pathein, 2016), and numerous articles in Belfagor, Conférence, Taxon, Petits Propos Culinaires, The Papers of the Bibliographical Society of America, and The Book Collector.
+Ian Jackson (1951 - 2018) was one of the very few erudite humorists and a celebrant of the Valentine, who brought to all of his works the expression of a brilliant intellect with delightful anecdote.
+He published a volume of Valentines with Footnotes, accounts of the distinctive language of the romance philologist Yakov Malkiel (Teach Yourself Malkielese, 2006) and the physicist John David Jackson (Mathein Pathein, 2016), and numerous obituaries and articles in Belfagor, Conférence, Taxon, Petits Propos Culinaires, The Papers of the Bibliographical Society of America, and The Book Collector.
 His pioneering account of The Price-Codes of the Book-Trade (2010) was published in a revised and enlarged edition in 2017.
-He lives in Berkeley, California.
+He lived in Berkeley, California, in a home depicted in The House of 70,000 Books by Roderick Stinehour, also available from the Shop.
 Visit the author's website.

 For shipping, please select from Media Mail, USPS Priority Mail, or Federal Express.